jianlgler/Statistics/hw_01/README.md

 [^4]: Quora, is statistics a science: https://www.quora.com/Is-statistics-a-science
 [^5]: Wilson, E.O.
 (1999).
 "Consilience: The Unity of Knowledge": https://www.wtf.tw/ref/wilson.pdf
 [^6]: Aaron Brown, MBA in Finance & Statistics (academic discipline), The University of Chicago Booth School of Business: https://qr.ae/pveYYf)

+# What is a dataset?
+From the observation units to the dataset attributes and values